oracle-livelabs/converged/microservices-data-refactoring/construct-graph/construct-graph.md

    ![Create graph dialog](./images/create-graph-dialog1.png " ")

 7. Graph Studio modeler will now save the metadata and start a job to create the graph.
    The Jobs page shows the status of this job.
+Make sure that the status of all the jobs are Succeeded.

    ![Jobs list page](./images/23-jobs-create-graph1.png " ")